mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So far, we've been briefly discussing the term *chunks* in a quite loose way.
 So let's take a few minutes to review what *chunks* are and what can we do with them.
 In a prior lecture, we've mentioned that the *config servers hold the cluster metadata*.
 Things like how many *shards we have, which databases are sharded, and the configuration settings of our shard cluster*.
 But one of the most important pieces of information that the *config servers hold, is the mapping of the chunks to shards*.

 Right, let's jump into our terminal to see this in action.
 If I jump into the *config database and show the collections*, you'll see a long list of different *collections that hold information about this shard cluster*.
-Within the *chunks collection*, if we find one document, we will see the definition of a *chunk*.
-In this case, we can see what's the name space that this *chunk* belongs to?
+Within the *chunks collection*, if we find one *db.chunks.findOne()* document, we will see the definition of a *chunk*.
+In this case, we can see what's the *name* space that this *chunk* belongs to?
 When was this *chunk* last modified?
 Which *shard holds this chunk*?

 ```javascript
 mongos> show dbs